-- 1. The coupling to matter has two contributions: a conformal one, proportional to the trace T and weighted by X, and a disformal one, given by the contraction of the energy-momentum tensor with $\phi{,\mu}\phi{,\nu}$.
-The disformal part is particularly interesting, as it indicates that radiation would have nontrivial effects on the field in this type of theory. - 2.
+- 1. The coupling to matter has two contributions, a conformal one (proportional to the trace T and weighted by X) and a disformal one given by the contraction of the energy-momentum tensor with $\phi{,\mu}\phi{,\nu}$.
+The disformal part is particularly interesting, as it indicates that radiation would have non-trivial effects on the field in this type of theories. - 2.
 The kinetic term is renormalized due to the braiding by both conformal $\propto g^{\mu\nu}$ as well as disformal $\propto \phi^{,\mu}\phi^{,\nu}$ terms.
-Unlike in the old-school case, the corrections do not remain positive definite. - 3.
-There appears a Galileon term constructed out of antisymmetric, nonlinear second derivative contractions.
+Unlike in the old-school case, the corrections are not positive definite any more. - 3.
+There appears a Galileon term constructed out of anti-symmetric, non-linear second derivative contractions.
 This term is not renormalized in the unbraided form of the equations.
-This type of term is responsible for the Vainshtein screening mechanism in cubic theories that allows these theories to fit local gravity tests.
+This type of terms are responsible for the Vainshtein screening mechanism in cubic theories that allows these theories to fit local gravity tests.

 The authors of [35] used the debraided equations to study causality and stability of KGB theories.
-In what follows we extend the same program to quartic Horndeski theories and discuss the new features and subtleties that appear.
+In what follows we will extend the same program to quartic Horndeski theories and discuss the new features and subtleties that appear.